- CSCA follows the Common Core State Standards in Mathematics and English/Language Arts.

 Music, Art and PE

-- Music, art, and PE are taught as both stand-alone and integrated with other subjects.
-As stand-alone subjects, art and PE are taught at least one hour per week; music is taught two hours per week.
+- Music, art, and PE are taught as both stand-alone subjects for at least an hour a week and integrated with other subjects.

 - Enhanced with Life is our Classroom Day/Thursdays